 - Modification of aircraft flight schedules - Flight times can be altered to avoid periods when bird activity is known to be high and could be a threat.
 However, this strategy is typically not a practical option at large commercial airports.

-- Habitat management – Changing the habitat around the airport to make it less attractive to birds that might pose a hazard may include reducing bird attractants like perches, carcasses, attractive habitat, and food sources.
-The Transportation Research Board (TRB) has developed a guidance document, TRB’s Airport Cooperative Research Program (ACRP) Synthesis 52: Habitat Management to Deter Wildlife at Airports to assist airport personnel in implementing effective habitat management measures to reduce bird collisions.
+- Habitat management - Changing the habitat around the airport to make it less attractive to birds that might pose a hazard may include reducing bird attractants like perches, carcasses, attractive habitat, and food sources.
+The Transportation Research Board (TRB) has developed a guidance document, TRB’s Airport Cooperative Research Program (ACRP) Synthesis 52: Habitat Management to Deter Wildlife at Airports, to help airport personnel implement effective habitat management measures to reduce bird collisions.

 - Bird hazing - Non-lethal measures such as repellants or harassment techniques may include chasing birds away with dogs or falcons or playing loud sounds.

 - Bird removal - In some cases, physical bird removal is the best option, especially when birds are nesting in the vicinity of an airport.
 For instance in the case of eagles, many airports work with the U.S. Fish & Wildlife Service to obtain a migratory bird permit to re-locate nests that pose a potential risk.